 ITER requires one essential component: the divertor which receives the greater part of the heat fluxes and particles coming from the central plasma during experiments.

-The WEST Project consists in installing and testing such a divertor in another tokamak: Tore Supra, an experimental facility unique in the world owing to its superconducting magnet and the fact that it alone is equipped with actively cooled plasma-facing components.
+The WEST Project consisted in installing and testing such a divertor in another tokamak: Tore Supra, an experimental facility unique in the world owing to its superconducting magnet and the fact that it alone is equipped with actively cooled plasma-facing components.